wchristian/perl5_wiki/Perl7-FAQ.md

 ## So when's Perl 8 coming out?

+While we are excited about Perl 7, we're most excited about Perl 8 and beyond.
 We would like Perl 8 to happen in less than 5 years.
 It would have several new features enabled by default.

 ## What about github.com/perl/perl5 is it named wrong now?